leozilla/knowhow/README.md

 # Know How

+**Work in progress** - currently copying old stuff over and organizing it, please come back in 2-4 weeks

 This repository collects stuff i am most interested in.
 It should become my big reference book.

 **Attention**